pitchmuc/cjapy/docs/main.md

 * tech_id : REQUIRED : Technical Account ID
 * secret : REQUIRED : secret generated for your connection
 * client_id : REQUIRED : The client_id (old api_key) provided by the JWT connection.
+* scopes : REQUIRED : Require if using the oauth Server to Server
 * path_to_key : REQUIRED : If you have a file containing your private key value.
+If using jwt.
 * private_key : REQUIRED : If you do not use a file but pass a variable directly.
+If using jwt.

+**Note**: JWT integration will be discontinue in 2025.
+Hence we do not recommend starting a new integration using the `path_to_key` and `private_key` parameters.

 ### CJA class